haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 fireball, stinking cloud
 fire shield, wall of fire
 flame strike, hallow
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 50

 Dark One’s Blessing
 Starting at 1st level, when you reduce a hostile creature to 0 hit points, you gain temporary hit points equal to your Charisma modifier + your warlock level (minimum of 1).
 Dark One’s Own Luck